Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Introduction

 \section{Introduction}

-In recent years, modern object detection models have demonstrated exceptional performance and are widely utilized in various real-world tasks, such as pedestrian detection \cite{Huang20pedestrian,Kim22pedestrian,pang2019mask} and autonomous driving \cite{Chen17autodriving,Zheng2021autodriving}.
+In recent years, modern object detection models have demonstrated exceptional performance and are widely utilized in various physical-world tasks, such as pedestrian detection \cite{Huang20pedestrian,Kim22pedestrian,pang2019mask} and autonomous driving \cite{Chen17autodriving,Zheng2021autodriving}.
 Unfortunately, they have been proven to be vulnerable to adversarial patch attacks, involving hiding attacks \cite{attack_fool,attack_advtext} and misclassification attacks \cite{attack_naturalistic,attack_upc}.
 Clearly, how to safeguard object detectors against adversarial patch attacks is an important and urgent problem.

-Several defense methods ~\cite{DefendEnergy, DefenseMask, LiuSegDefend, ObjectSeeker, DongRobustDet, DetectorGuard}have been proposed against adversarial patch attacks.
+Several defense methods ~\cite{DefendEnergy, DefenseMask, LiuSegDefend, ObjectSeeker, DongRobustDet, DetectorGuard} have been proposed.
 Unfortunately, the existing methods often require modification of the target model, such as introducing new net layers ~\cite{DefenseMask,LiuSegDefend}, adding a new model ~\cite{DetectorGuard}, or retraining ~\cite{DongRobustDet}.
-It is impractical for most real-world scenarios.
-In addition, the time cost may increase significantly.
-For example, ObjectSeeker ~\cite{ObjectSeeker} can lead to an increase in detection time of 3,900\%.
+In addition, the time overhead of SOTA methods, such as ~\cite{ObjectSeeker}, may increase significantly.
 Furthermore, it is crucial to acknowledge that attackers consistently maintain the upper hand relative to defenders.
-In many cases, attackers can gain knowledge about the target model and defense techniques through means such as reverse engineering, enabling them to launch \textbf{defense-aware attacks}, as demonstrated in ~\cite{www16, GoodFishman}.
-In practice, existing attack methods involve iteratively optimizing adversarial patches on the target model.
-Once attackers acquire relevant knowledge about defense techniques, they can often adjust their optimization objectives to generate adversarial patches that can bypass the defense mechanisms.
+In many cases, attackers can gain knowledge about the target model and defense techniques through means such as reverse engineering, enabling them to launch defense-aware attacks, as demonstrated in ~\cite{DBLP:conf/nips/TramerCBM20, www16, GoodFishman}.
+Attackers can adjust their optimization objectives to generate adaptive adversarial patches that can bypass the defense mechanisms.
+Therefore, an effective defense method should possess high detection capabilities, ideally without altering the target model, low computational costs, and sufficient robustness against defense-aware attacks.